Drury University offers undergraduate programs in both elementary education and secondary education.

 The moral and ethical insights of teaching are taught and these understandings are enculturated throughout the experiences related to the teacher education program.
 The opportunity to associate with other students and faculty through activities such as the School Development Program, Drury Student Teachers’ Association, Kappa Delta Pi, field experiences and university courses creates a texture of moral and ethical insights and values that foster and renew a high sense of purpose and vision for the teaching profession.
 The School of Education and Child Development at Drury University strives to create an environment in which persons identify with the teacher preparation program and work cooperatively to revitalize the profession.

 Students preparing to enter the teacher education program must be formally admitted.
 For admission requirements and necessary forms, visit the admission procedures page.
+Normally such application is made when a student is enrolled in EDUC 203 The American Classroom.
 Students may enroll for the following courses prior to formal admission to the teacher education program:

 EDUC 200: Technology in the Classroom

 EDUC 203: The American Classroom

 EDUC 207: Psychology of Human Growth and Development

 EDUC 212: Professional Preparation for the Field of Teacher Education

 EXSP 312: Methods of Health and Physical Education